Snaplex configuration changes

 Linux: /opt/snaplogic/bin/jcc.sh restart

-Windows: c:\opt\snaplogic\bin\jcc.bat restart
+Windows: c:\opt\snaplogic\bin\jcc.bat restart.

 Manage older Groundplex installations